MAXIMISING YOUR APPRENTICE COMPLETIONS

 In many ways the levels of experience in this field are wildly different so it inevitably falls on the employer to ensure that the apprentice can make the journey successfully.
 It’s the employer who must take responsibility for their development, by providing the optimal conditions for the apprentice to thrive.

-In exchange for that, the employer engages an active participant who is willing to learn, wants the advancement and is able to fulfil critical skills gaps now, as well as being part of a talent drive to aid the organisations future success and embed succession planning over many years.
+In exchange for that, the employer engages an active participant who is willing to learn, wants the advancement and is able to fulfil critical skills gaps now, as well as being part of a talent drive to aid the organisation’s future success and embed succession planning over many years.

 It seems like the perfect win-win doesn’t it?